 Test Results Retakes:

-The CLEP Exam in American Government may be retaken, but students must wait three months between attempts.
+The CLEP Exam in American Government may be retaken, but students must wait three months between attempts per the CLEP retake policy.
 The Texas Government portion of the test may only be taken once.

 |UT Austin Courses||Notes|